jasim/jsfoo-talk-learning-to-learn-reason/main.md

 At the bottom is the Javascript produced by BuckleScript.
 It is straightforward JS, and it uses the CommonJS syntax to require the momentjs npm module.

-That's one of the best thing about Reason: since we're using BuckleScript, we can use any and all npm library in our code.
-Also, since Reason code becomes Javascript, we can export that as our own npm packages as well.
+That's one of the best thing about Reason: since we're using BuckleScript, we can use any npm library in our code.
+And we can integrate it into our existing Javascript projects as well.

+There is some work - you have to write type definitions for the library you want to use, but otherwise it is painless.

 :::